 In which ways do we belong to God?
 By using some of the great images of Scripture, we see that we belong to God as, for example, the bride belongs to the bridegroom.
 Since we, the church, are the bride of Christ, this is a precious, beautiful picture that we are given.
 Nothing is going to tear the bride from the arms of Jesus Christ.

 We also belong to God as a child belongs to his or her father.
 Since we are God's children, we recognize a basic human duty to care for our children.
 If a father sees his child being hurt or taken advantage of or persecuted in some way, any decent father comes to its rescue.
-If we think that way, even though we have respond imperfectly, we can be certain that God also does something similar, however far more perfect than a human father can.
+If we think that way, even though we respond imperfectly, we can be certain that God also does something similar, however far more perfect than a human father can.

 Also, we belong to God as sheep belong to the Shepherd.
 Recall Jesus' story of the shepherd who loses one of his sheep.
 Although he still has the other ninety-nine, he goes to find the lost sheep and searches until he brings that sheep back.

 The third faithful thing is that Paul knew he was in God's service doing God's business.
 Acts 27:23 speaks of "an angel of the God to whom I belong and whom I serve."
-God had told him what he was to do, and he was to bear witness in Rome.
+God had told him what he was to do—he was to bear witness in Rome.
 As we read the inspired, written Word of God, we see what our commission is and what we are to do, and what we are to do to witness.
 We are to live godly lives, we are to live God's way of life.

 But Paul had not gotten to Rome yet and it does not take brilliance to figure out the implication of those two facts.
 If God had told him that he was going to serve Him in Rome, bear a witness there, and if he had not yet gotten to Rome, then the storm that was battering the ship on which he was sailing was not going to take his life.
 God was going to preserve him.
 What confidence he must have had during that time when everybody else was sure they were going to die.
 And not only that, this was at least his fourth time being shipwrecked.
 You would think a person would be getting good at that.
 But I do not think that is the type of situation that you get calm about.

 Now you and I have not received special revelations from God revealing to us any specific length of service or specific future place of service as Paul received.
 But we can know that as long as God has work for us to do God will preserve us to do it, and God will not be frustrated.
-And if God is not frustrated, we do not need to be frustrated either.
+If God is not frustrated, we do not need to be frustrated either.
 I have to admit I was frustrated this week, just watching that hurricane do nothing.
 But that is something that we do not need to be—frustrated.
 If God has work for us to do, then God will keep us alive to do it.
 And if you have finished the work that God has given you to do, why would you want to linger around here any longer anyway?

 We may want God's Kingdom to come as soon as possible, but until then we need to get on with our Father's business.
 But our father's business as parents is to look after our children.
 So it is another reason we do not want to leave this life yet.
-We are doing God's business by being good parents and so and you can come up with no end of examples there.
+We are doing God's business by being good parents and you can come up with no end of examples there.

 Paul expresses his desire to be finished with his trying life, but accepts that he has a God-given duty to complete.